 (CNN) — By most measures, Tokyo is the biggest city in the world.
-For every well-known shopping, sightseeing or nightlife district -- Shibuya, Roppongi, Asakusa -- there are scores of neighborhoods that boast their own vibe but are nonetheless missed by the guidebooks.
+For every well-known shopping, sightseeing or nightlife district -- Shibuya, Roppongi, Asakusa -- there are scores of neighborhoods that boast their own vibe but are nonetheless missed by the travel guidebooks.

 We decided it was time to go off-course, pick five at random and simply go a-wandering: